Application Spotlight: PCR Testing

 The entire cycling process of PCR is automated and can be completed in just a few hours.
 It is directed by a machine called a thermocycler, which is programmed to alter the temperature of the reaction every few minutes to allow DNA denaturing and synthesis.”

 There are many ways different medical equipment OEMs try to automate the process.
-Heatron has been working with OEMs manufacturing heating elements to their PCR test equipment standards for 20 years.
-At the time of publishing this post, Heatron is making heating elements for many different OEMs that make PCR testing devices.
+For 20 years, Heatron has partnered with OEMs to manufacture heating elements designed to meet PCR test equipment standards.
+At the time of publishing this post, Heatron produces heating elements for many different OEMs that make PCR testing devices.
 These OEMs are a mix of established, perhaps even household, names as well as those in the start-up stage.
-The equipment itself varies from high volume, lab equipment to attempts at point of care (the doctor’s office or hospital) devices.
+The equipment itself varies from high volume lab equipment to attempts at point of care (the doctor’s office or hospital) devices.
 The heating elements supplied are as varied as can be.
-No two OEMs we work with are developing anything that can be reasonably viewed as same heating platform.
+No two OEMs we work with are developing anything that can be reasonably viewed as the same heating platform.

-Manufacturing for medical OEMs requires a certain level of diligence, process control, quality standards and traceability.
-Heatron excels at all of these and the long track record is the testimony.
-Heatron is a trusted collaboration partner for medical OEMs.
+Manufacturing for medical OEMs requires certain levels of diligence, process controls, quality standards and traceability.
+Heatron excels at all of these and our long track record of being a trusted collaboration partner for medical OEMs is the testimony.
 Heatron is capable of manufacturing discrete elements as well as complex assemblies.